SupaSimon/yeetclub-android/README.md

 <a name="needs"/>
 ## 5.0 Roadmap

-~~Please keep in mind that I built this in over a weekend (72 hours, as of 2016-09-30).~~ There are tons and tons of code optimizations that could be made here, including pulling all Parse queries outside of Activities, using RetroFit and ReactiveX to increase the speed of data transfer in the feed, etc. For now, please refer to the Trello board: https://trello.com/b/uYy2BsuH/yeet-club to keep track of upcoming features.
-In the future, I will outline a more detailed roadmap, including contributors' suggestions, database schema improvements, etc. As always, I encourage anybody who is interested to reach out at info@yeet.club if you have any questions, comments, or concerns.
+There are tons and tons of code optimizations that could be made here, including pulling all Parse queries outside of Activities (separation of general business logic), using RetroFit and ReactiveX to increase the speed and reliability of data transfer in the feed, etc. For now, please refer to the Trello board: https://trello.com/b/uYy2BsuH/yeet-club to keep track of upcoming features.
+I will try my best to outline a more detailed roadmap as time goes on, including contributors' suggestions, database schema improvements, etc. As always, I encourage anybody who is interested to reach out at info@yeet.club if you have any questions, comments, or concerns.
 Cheers.

 ### 5.0.1 The Feed

+#### 5.0.1.1 The RecyclerAdapter

-Consider contributing to the following classes: **1) Fragment1** (the feed), **2) FeedAdapter** (the recycler adapter for the feed), 3) **EndlessRecyclerOnScrollListener**, and 4) **LoadingRowRecyclerAdapter** (I have to yet to integrate these two classes into the feed).
-Loading a fixed number of items per full scroll would certainly reduce the load of our RecyclerView lists when the amount of data stored becomes larger.
+Consider contributing to the following classes: **1) FeedFragment** (the feed), **2) FeedAdapter**, 3) and **EndlessRecyclerViewScrollListener**.
+The feed is one area of every app that can always be optimized to display information faster, especially as the amount of data stored grows larger.

+#### 5.0.1.2 Local Datastore, Caching, and Networking

-~~Cacheing data for offline viewing could be another area to work on.
-See [Take Your App Offline with Parse Local Datastore](http://blog.parse.com/announcements/take-your-app-offline-with-parse-local-datastore/) for some useful information.~~ (Done, as of 2016-10-27).
+Cacheing data for offline viewing could be another great way to improve the usability of the app.
+See [Take Your App Offline with Parse Local Datastore](http://blog.parse.com/announcements/take-your-app-offline-with-parse-local-datastore/) for some useful information.
+Currently, offline data storage and logic for various network states are not as good as it could be.

-### 5.0.2 Notifications Stacking (Background Job)

-~~Currently, notifications come one at a time.
-If a user receives multiple notifications they are forced to manually clear each notification individually.~~

-~~Instead, we want notifications to stack in one group summary notification, where the the number of notifications is incremented.
-The new group notification should be titled "# new interactions" and provide a preview of each of the most recent yeets.
-Clicking on this combined notification will bring the user to the notifications activity.~~

-~~Twitter is an excellent example of how this should work.
-Android provides a way to do this (https://opbeat.com/community/posts/building-stack-notifications-on-android/) but we will need to integrate with Parse Cloud.~~ (Done, to be included in the next update).

 <hr>